Torus Removal by Kirk W. Noraian, D.D.S., M.S., P.C.

 - Making better access for the mouth to be self-cleansing.

-- Creating better access for personal oral hygiene.
+- Creating better access to personal oral hygiene.

 Depending on what caused the torus to develop, it may recur.
 The growth is usually slow and there is a small chance that retreatment may be necessary.